 A native of San Francisco, Basil Twist is a third generation puppeteer now living in New York.
 He is the sole American to graduate from the École Supérieure Nationale des Arts de la Marionnette in Charleville-Mezieres, France.
-Basil’s work was first spotlighted in New York by “The Jim Henson International Festival of Puppetry” with his award winning “The Araneidae Show”.
-Coupled with the subsequent critically praised and multiple award winning “Symphonie Fantastique”, Twist was revealed as a singular artist of unlimited imagination.
-“Symphonie” has since toured internationally and throughout the United States.
+Basil’s showmanship was spotlighted in New York by “The Jim Henson International Festival of Puppetry” with his award winning “The Araneidae Show.”
+Coupled with the critically & popularly praised and multiple award-winning “Symphonie Fantastique,” Twist was revealed as a singular artist of unlimited imagination.

-Highlights of Twist’s subsequent work have included “Petrushka” (commissioned by Lincoln Center) and “Dogugaeshi” (The Japan Society), "Behind the Lid" (Silver Whale Gallery) with the legendary Lee Nagrin and “Arias with a Twist” (HERE) co-created with nightlife icon Joey Arias.
-His productions have toured throughout the world.
+Highlights of Twist’s subsequent work have included “Petrushka” (commissioned by Lincoln Center) and “Dogugaeshi” (The Japan Society), "Behind the Lid" (Silver Whale Gallery) with Lee Nagrin and “Arias with a Twist” (HERE) co-created with nightlife icon Joey Arias.
+“Symphonie” and these productions have toured throughout the world.

 Twist is currently represented on Broadway with “Charlie and The Chocolate Factory”.
 Other credits include: “Oh, Hello!
 On Broadway,” the puppetry in “The Addams Family” for which he won a Drama Desk Award, and staging of the puppetry for the beloved "Pee-Wee Herman Show."